jupyter/accessibility/docs/contribute/guide.md

 Absolutely ✅.
 There are always ways to contribute to this community!

 Access-centered practices require many skills, which means there are many ways in which you can help out.
-Some examples include: providing feedback in issues, participating in the [Jupyter Accessibility Discourse](https://discourse.jupyter.org), sharing your experience with Jupyter tools and their accessibility and usability features in an issue, improving documentation, helping others with their problems, telling others about Jupyter Accessibility tools, and coming to our community meetings.
+Some examples include: providing feedback in issues, participating in the [Jupyter Accessibility Discourse][discourse-accessibility], sharing your experience with Jupyter tools and their accessibility and usability features in an issue, improving documentation, helping others with their problems, telling others about Jupyter Accessibility tools, and coming to our community meetings.